 Step 4.
 Filter the results.

-Wait for the deep scan to complete, and then select Videos from the Scan results.
+Wait for the scan to complete, and then select Videos from the Scan results.
+Use the preview feature to locate your video files and verify their integrity.

 Filter the results to find lost videos on Mac